Concurrent lines on del Pezzo surfaces of degree one: Proof of Theorem

 Expression (\ref{detl}) defines the set $A_1$ in $\mathbb{A}^4$.
 Since char $k\neq2$, we have $(\ref{detl})=0$ if and only if at least one of the non-constant factors of (\ref{detl}) equals zero.
 We show that all non-constant factors of expression (\ref{detl}) define components of $S_1$.
 If $a=0$, then $Q_2,\;Q_3$ and $Q_5$ are contained in the line given by $x-z=0$.
 Similarly, $b=0$ implies that $Q_1,\;Q_4$ and $Q_5$ are on the line given by $y-z=0$, and $a+b-1=0$ implies that $Q_2,\;Q_4,$ and $Q_5$ are on the line given by $bx+ay-z=0$.
 If $m=0$ then $L_4=L_2$, and $m=1$ implies $L_4=L_3$, so in both cases there are four points on a line.
 If $a=1$ or $b=1$, then two of the eight points would be the same.
 Set $(R_1,\ldots,R_6)=(Q_3,\ldots,Q_8)$, and let~$N$ be the corresponding matrix from Lemma~\ref{genpos1}.
 We compute the determinant of $N$ and find that $f_1f_2f_3$ divides det$(N)$.
 This means that $f_1$, $f_2$, as well as $f_3$ define components of $S_1$, more specifically, they define configurations where $Q_3,\ldots,Q_8$ are on a conic.
 We conclude that all irreducible components of $A_1$ are contained in~$S_1$, which finishes the proof.\end{proof}

-\begin{remark} Note that in theory we could have proved Proposition \ref{key1} with a computer, by checking that $A_0$ is contained in $S_0$ using Groebner bases.
+\begin{remark} Note that in theory we could have proved Proposition \ref{key1} with a computer, by checking that $A_0$ is contained in $S_0$ using Gr\"{o}bner bases.
 However, in practice, this turned out to be too big for \texttt{magma} to do. \end{remark}

 We can now prove Theorem \ref{thm1}.
 Recall that a maximal set of exceptional curves that are concurrent in a point on the ramification curve consists of curves and their partners (Remark \ref{partners}).